grossitech/machine-learning-evaluation-metrics/README.md

 # **Project: Calculation of Machine Learning Evaluation Metrics**

 > 📌 This is the English version of the README.
-> You can also read the original version in Portuguese here: [README.pt-br.md](README.pt-br.md)
+> Você também pode ler a versão em português aqui: [README.pt-br.md](README.pt-br.md)

 ## **📖 About the Project**